-The table top can be extended to the right hand side creating valuable extra work-piece support when cutting large or wide boards etc.
+The table top can be extended to the RH and to the LH sides creating valuable extra work-piece support when cutting large or wide boards etc. Both sides of the table can be extended at the same time, or just one side at a time as required operationally.